fobnail/docs/docs/keys_and_certificates.md

 ask for it.
 It can't just blindly provide a new certificate to anyone that asks for it, because by creating a signed certificate CA tells others that it trusts its subject.
 Trust decision can be based on fields of CSR, challenge password, secure and non-public way of conveying CSR to issuer, or other means.
-This is especially important in this case because subject of each signed certificate is itself a CA and can create certificates for other entities.
+Sometimes the decision is made by another entity called Registration Authority (RA) on behalf of CA.

+In this case because subject of each signed certificate is itself a CA and can create certificates for other entities.
 Certificate revocation for Fobnail can't be done by means other than firmware updates, so issuing a certificate to untrustworthy subject impacts not only the security of devices provisioned by issuer, but also every device with the same root CA.

 > `openssl ca` can also be used for this purpose, but `openssl x509` is easier to use for single use.
 On the other hand, `openssl ca` better suits the needs of